Reviewing U.S. Global Investors Inc. (GROW)'s and Victory Capital Holdings Inc. (NASDAQ:VCTR)'s results | New Business Observer

 |18.99

-Table 1 highlights U.S. Global Investors Inc. and Victory Capital Holdings Inc.’s top-line revenue, earnings per share and valuation.
+Demonstrates U.S. Global Investors Inc. and Victory Capital Holdings Inc. earnings per share, top-line revenue and valuation.

 Profitability

-Table 2 demonstrates the return on equity, net margins and return on assets of U.S. Global Investors Inc. and Victory Capital Holdings Inc.
+Table 2 shows us the return on equity, net margins and return on assets of both companies.

 |Net Margins